 3. Add celery juice

-Now you can add the celery juice with the starter into the veggies.
-Mix the starter thoroughly with the vegetables so that the probiotic bacteria is evenly distributed.
+Add the celery juice with the starter to the veggies and mix thoroughly to distribute the starter evenly.
 Add salt.
 How much?
-It’s a matter of taste, but one or two tablespoon per quart is fine.
+It’s a matter of taste, but 1-3 tablespoon per quart is common.

 4. Pack the jars

 Pack the jars as tight as you can.
 You can use your fist to press the veggies together in the jar.
 But don’t fill the jars completely full, but leave 25% empty.
 Pour all the liquid left in the bowl into the jars.
 There should be enough liquid to cover all the vegetables.
 If not, add water until vegetables are completely covered.

 Put a cabbage leaf on top in each jar.
 This is a simple way to keep the vegetables submerged in the brine.
 Oxygen is a main enemy that can spoil fermentation.

 Don’t screw the lids on too tight for the first few day.
 The pressure will build and gas needs to escape.

 5. Ferment for ≈ 7 days

 Keep the jars for around seven days at room temperature (around 68 to 72 F; or 20 to 22 C).
 A little warmer or cooler than this might not make a big difference.
 However, the higher the temperature, the greater the risk of mould and mushy vegetables.

 Taste the vegetables from day 3 to see when you think they are ready.